The recipe for owning a business calls for great products, passionate staff, and a welcoming community — Bianca has this recipe perfected!

 In Los Angeles, it’s easy to find community, especially when you make your home at Common.
-Stella by Common and Common Elmwood both offer beautiful apartments, incredible amenities, access to the best the city has to offer, and stunning kitchens.
+Common Elmwood offers beautiful apartments, incredible amenities, and access to the best the city has to offer.
 Cook your favorite meal or try a new recipe (maybe Alfajores de Dulce de Leche?) all from the comfort of your own home.

 Explore the spaces and book a tour today.